Visiting Mexico City, and its Venustiano Carranza suburb and airport: remembering figures of Mexican history

 (1) The British government had exercised a hidden role here, too.
 After US declaration of war on Germany, what everyone saw on the US military recruitment posters was 'Remember the Lusitania'.
 What they did not see was the vessel's inventory, known to German intelligence, bound for Great Britain; this inventory was known to include large quantities of ammunition, but allegedly also of other, heavier munitions.
 The subsequent British official enquiry to the sinking of the Lusitania was noted for its studious avoidance of bringing facts to light which might reflect on British use of large numbers of unsuspecting American passengers as hazardous cover for munitions.
 Between the sinking and the enquiry, Parliament even passed a law, an effect of which was to forbid public discussion of its inventory.
 Indeed, Lord Mersey, who headed the British official enquiry into the Lusitania's sinking, said later that the enquiry was a 'dirty business', to the extent that he was too morally troubled by it to accept any remuneration for his services.

 Conspiracy theories abound (these include the notion that, in view of possibly advantageous diplomatic consequences, prominent naval leaders Winston Churchill and Admiral Fisher found it convenient to omit to provide any warship escort for the Lusitania on its approach to the British Isles — an omission which in reality the Lusitania 's captain testified that he found odd).
+As intelligence historian Patrick Beesly said: 'On the basis of the considerable volume of information which is now available, I am reluctantly compelled to state that on balance, the most likely explanation is that there was indeed a plot, however imperfect, to endanger the RMS Lusitania in order to involve the United States in the war.'
+(Patrick Beesly.
+Interview.
+"Sinking of the Lusitania. " Imperial War Museum, London; qu. in: Erik Larson, Dead Wake: the Last Crossing of the Lusitania, New York, Crown Publishers, 2015, p.
+324.)
 Leaving aside such theories, yet in any case, with the benefit of hindsight, perceived perfidies in relation to the sinking of the Lusitania and to the Mexican dimension to the Zimmermann Telegram episode were not strictly limited to Germany's.

 In Mexico City , the Zócalo , or Constitution Square (Spanish: Plaza de la Constitución ) is a huge public square, facing onto which are situated noted buildings such as the National Palace (see above), the Metropolitan Cathedral and the Old City Hall (Spanish: Ayuntamiento).